Professional Biography - Eddie R. Cole

 2 - IMG_5785

-Eddie R. Cole, Ph.D., is Associate Professor of Education and History at the University of California, Los Angeles.
+Eddie R. Cole, Ph.D., is Professor of Education and History at UCLA.

-Cole’s first book, The Campus Color Line: College Presidents and the Struggle for Black Freedom (Princeton University Press, 2020), is a history of how academic leaders shaped racial policies and practices during the mid-twentieth century.
-The book received five book prizes:
+His award-winning first book, The Campus Color Line: College Presidents and the Struggle for Black Freedom (Princeton University Press, 2020), is a history of how academic leaders shaped racial policies and practices during the mid-twentieth century.
+It received five book prizes:

-• 2022: Winner of the Outstanding Publication Award, American Educational Research Association, Division J.
+• 2022: Outstanding Publication Award, American Educational Research Association, Division J.

-• 2021: Winner of the Outstanding Book Award, History of Education Society
+• 2021: Outstanding Book Award, History of Education Society

-• 2021: Winner of the Frederic W. Ness Book Award, Association of American Colleges & Universities
+• 2021: Frederic W. Ness Book Award, Association of American Colleges & Universities

-• 2021: Winner of the Outstanding Book Award, Association for the Study of Higher Education
+• 2021: Outstanding Book Award, Association for the Study of Higher Education

-• 2021: Winner of the Critics’ Choice Book Award, American Educational Studies Association
+• 2021: Critics’ Choice Book Award, American Educational Studies Association

 Professor Cole has also received the following professional recognitions: